Yiwen Leiju

-The Yiwen Leiju, or translated as Encyclopedia of Literary Collections, is a Chinese leishu encyclopedia completed by Ouyang Xun in 624 under the Tang dynasty.
+The Yiwen Leiju (藝文類聚), or translated as Encyclopedia of Literary Collections, is a Chinese leishu encyclopedia completed by Ouyang Xun in 624 under the Tang dynasty.
 Other contributors include Linghu Defen and Chen Shuda.

-Yiwen Leiju is divided into 47 sections and many subsections, covering a vast number of subjects and including many quotations from older works, which are well cited.
+Yiwen Leiju is divided into 46 sections and many subsections, covering a vast number of subjects and including many quotations from older works, which are well cited.